Learn Contrast & Background Lighting

 The challenge comes from estimating the right amount of light to ensure that the background is just the shade you want.
 Let’s say you want a perfectly white background.

-- C: You will have to set your light output to match the key light.
+- set your light output to match the key light.

-- D: You will have to have an idea of the inverse square law.
+- have an idea of the inverse square law.
 I have already discussed about the inverse square law in the blog post how to get a pure white background for your portraits.

 The key light will control the exposure of the face.
 But by the time the light reaches the background there will be a lot of light fall off (courtesy: inverse square law).
 So, to make the background appear perfectly white you will need to fire the studio strobe / flash at the same intensity as the key light or at least a stop higher.